As soon as you finish a workout, do you head straight to the shower? Grab a post-exercise snack? Not so fast.

 Once you’ve done five to 10 minutes of your low-intensity activity of choice, you can stretch.

-Static stretch it out
+Static stretch it out to cool down

 While your body is still warm from your workout, consider doing some static stretches.

-That’s because static stretches — where you hold a stretch for 30 to 60 seconds at a time — are best performed when your muscles are warm, as opposed to when your body is stiff and cold before you’ve worked out.
+Static stretches — where you hold a stretch for 30 to 60 seconds at a time — are best performed when your muscles are warm, as opposed to when your body is stiff and cold before you’ve worked out.

 What’s the benefit of static stretching?